Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 Mojo’s source files have the fire emoticon extension like hello.🔥, or alternatively *.mojo*, as in *hello.mojo*.

 Mojo users are called *mojicians 🪄*.
-Its univers is called the *Modverse*.
+The universe of all things Mojo is called the *Modverse*.

 To search on internet for info on Mojo, use the search terms  "Mojo programming language" or "mojolang".